Last Updated onReading Time: 39 minutes

 Use the”Skip” and “Review” Features Sparingly, If at All

 One feature of the GRE that naive students overuse is the ability to skip a question within the current section and come back to it later.
 Experienced students almost never do this.
-Even if they have no idea how to answer a question, they guess an answer and then flag the question.
+Even if they have no idea how to answer a question, they guess an answer and then flag the question by pressing the “mark” box at the top right of the screen.
 They then continue answering questions in the section.
-When they have finished the entire section, if there is time remaining, they pull up the “Review” screen, which shows which questions have not been answered and which ones have been flagged, and they return to the unanswered or flagged questions for further consideration.
+When they have finished the entire section, if there is time remaining, they pull up the “Review” screen, which shows which questions have not been answered and which ones have been marked with a checkmark, and they return to the unanswered or marked questions for further consideration.

 Separate GRE Fact From Fiction